December 29, 2014

-Adjunct Professor, Watson Institute for International Studies
+Adjunct Professor, Watson Institute for International and Public Affairs

 Patricia Herlihy is Professor Emerita from Brown University (1986-2001) and from Emmanuel College, Boston (2006-2009) where she held the Louise Doherty Wyant Professorship.
 She is currently Adjunct Professor, Watson Institute for International Studies, an Associate of Harvard’s Davis Center for Russian and Eurasian Studies and the Harvard Ukrainian Research Institute.
 She was Director of the International Relations Program at Brown University for six years.
 She taught Russian, Ukrainian, Soviet and European history for over 45 years and has lived in and visited Russia and Ukraine many times.
 She received her B.A. degree from the University of California, Berkeley and her M.A. and Ph.D. from the University of Pennsylvania.